University of Nottingham Malaysia

 The University of Nottingham Malaysia is a private university branch campus of the University of Nottingham.
 The university is situated in Semenyih, Selangor, Malaysia.
-The university has been ranked as "excellent" or tier 5 in a scale of tier 1-6 and is classified as a private institution, by the Malaysian Ministry of Higher Education.
+The university is rated ‘Competitive’ in the SETARA 2025 rating system by the Ministry of Higher Education (MoHE).
+Based on the QS World University Rankings 2026, the university is ranked 97th globally.

 The campus is run as a company called The University of Nottingham Malaysia Sdn Bhd (473520-K) with the provost being dual hatted as the CEO.
 The majority shareholder is Boustead Holdings.

 The Malaysia campus was the first campus of a British university in Malaysia and one of the first to open outside Britain thus earning the distinction of the Queen's Awards for Enterprise 2001 and the Queen's Award for Industry (International Trade) 2006.

 The University of Nottingham's other overseas campus is located in Ningbo, China.

 History

 Following an invitation from the Ministry of education to establish an overseas campus, a partnership between Boustead Holdings Berhad, YTL Corporation Berhad and the University of Nottingham was formally announced in 1998.

 This development was the first ever branch campus of a British University established outside of the UK.